This post contains affiliate links.

 Generally, a Power Wheels toy less than 3 years old will have a relatively healthy battery, although keep in mind that the older the toy is and the more frequently it gets used and charged up, the faster the battery's life will end.
 So, how to tell if the Power Wheels battery is charging?

-We will be going over all things regarding the battery that powers Power Wheels ride-on toys so you can ensure that you and your child are getting the most out of the product.
-If you would like to learn more, we encourage you to keep on reading!
+I will be going over all things regarding the battery that powers Power Wheels ride-on toys so you can ensure that you and your child are getting the most out of the product.
+If you would like to learn more, I encourage you to keep on reading!

 An Overview of the Batteries Used in Power Wheels